RaidMax/CSMark/README.md

 There are no plans to support Windows Vista or earlier versions of Windows due to lack of support from Microsoft.

-## Community Support vs Priority Support
+## Community Support vs Priority/Extended Support
 You may be wondering what type of support can be provided to CSMark users.

 Community support consists of receiving support from the Community and possibly maintainers or contributors.
 This can be on GitHub issues pages or elsewhere.
 This is the standard support provided for CSMark.

 Priority Support consists of support from Developers and Maintainers directly on Discord or Email and is only granted to certain users.
+Extended support consists of bug fixes and security updates to a version of CSMark after the verison no longer receieve mainstream support.
+This is usually only available to select users.

 ## Where can I hang out with the CSMark community?
 There's a [CSMark Discord](https://discord.gg/CMeFZbN) and a [CSMark Steam Group](http://steamcommunity.com/groups/csmark)